 Here are a few pointers to help you identify PGR grown weed:

 The image below has an example of PGR put directly next to non-PGR cannabis.
-Quite easy to tell don’t you think?
+Quite easy to tell, don’t you think?

-After that pitiful excuse of a bud, let’s try to finish on a positive note.
+After that pitiful excuse of a bud, let’s try to finish this article on a positive note.
 Here we have another specimen with a heavy concentration of brown hairs.
 The weed is quite dense, but those trichomes are quite obviously visible.
 A beautiful example of good weed right here.

 Here’s the Rub